0zat/webidl/README.md

 opam install webidl

 ## Usage example
+* [gen-bs](https://github.com/0zat/gen-bs) is a sample application which uses this library
+  * convert Web IDL files to a [bucklescript](https://github.com/bucklescript/bucklescript) code
-an example code is the below.
+* an example code is the below.
 ```ocaml
 let () =
   try